U.S. Special Envoy Speaks on Sudan and South Sudan

 Ambassador Donald Booth is completing almost two and half years as the U.S. special envoy for Sudan and South Sudan.
-He will discuss the lessons learned from recent international initiatives to end violent conflict in both countries, and the road ahead for that effort and for the U.S. role.
+He discussed the lessons learned from recent international initiatives to end violent conflict in both countries, and the road ahead for that effort and for the U.S. role.

 Despite a national dialogue in Sudan, fighting continues in Darfur and in Southern Kordofan and Blue Nile states.
 Negotiations toward ending hostilities between the government and armed opposition groups are deadlocked.